lebedevsergey/odt2xhtml/README.md

 * call `convert` method: `$converter->convert($ODTFilePath, $ODTHTMLPath, true);`

 where:
 - `$ODTFilePath` - path to Open Office document to convert
 - `$ODTHTMLPath` - path to the resulted HTML folder, HTML file name will be the same as the Open Office document file name but with `.html` extension
 - the third value is the boolean flag whether resulted CSS styles will be embedded into generated HTML file or will be in a separate CSS file

-See also an included example code in `example.php`, example ODF files are taken from original [Odt2Xhtml library](https://github.com/hucste/Odt2Xhtml)
+See also included example code in `example.php`.

 ### What else? ###
 * supports files in: